 - Discharge planning: Assessing home and caretaker at home, consulting home care resources, obtaining equipment, consulting dietary, teaching client about discharge medications, obtaining physician approval, and arranging for any laboratory tests.

-- Administering CPR according to the American Heart Association standards (Basic Life Support for the Health Care Provider), to clients in cardiac arrest, on an emergency basis.
+- Administering BLS (Basic Life Support) according to the American Heart Association standards (BLS Provider), to clients in cardiac arrest, on an emergency basis.
 Will need to have unrestricted movement of both upper and lower extremities, neck, shoulder, back, and hips required to perform this function.

 - Interacting with physicians and other health care professionals regarding clients' conditions.